timofeysie/ruff-hashbrown/CONTRIBUTING.md

 2. **Create the environment configuration:**

-   Copy `.env.example` to `.env` and replace placeholder values with your actual API keys.
+   Copy `.env.example` to `.env` and replace placeholder values with your actual API Keys.
 For example:

    ```
    OPENAI_API_KEY=your-key-here